aspose-email/Aspose.Email-Products/email/en/cpp/_index.md

      Produce & Consume iCalendar Recurrence Patterns
     </h2>
     <p>
      The library allows the developers to programmatically generate and consume recurrence patterns in iCalendar (RFC 2445) format using an intuitive object model.
-Our expertise ensures that the iCalendar interface is easy to use while giving you complete control over the recurrence production & consumption.
+Our expertise ensures that the iCalendar interface is easy to use while giving you complete control over the recurrence production & consumption. <a href="https://docs.aspose.com/email/cpp/working-with-outlook-calendar-items/ ">Produce & Consume iCalendar Recurrence Patterns</a>.
     </p>
    </div>
    <div class="col-lg-12">